 We want our valued customers to be informed about their water quality.
-If you would like to learn more, please contact Jack Cullum at 520-878-7438 or at jcullum@southwesternutility.com.
+If you would like to learn more, please contact Jack Cullum at 520-878-7438 for additional opportunity and meeting dates and times.

 Drinking Water Sources

 The sources of drinking water (both tap and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals, and in some cases, radioactive material, and can pickup substances resulting from the presence of animals or from human activity.